novel-systems/ns-thon/DEVELOPMENT.md

 ## Auth0 tenant set up

-JunctionApp uses Auth0 for user authentication and authorization.
+Placeholder-1 App uses Auth0 for user authentication and authorization.
 To set up Auth0 for local development:

 1. Create an Auth0 account
 2. Follow [this](https://auth0.com/docs/deploy/deploy-cli-tool/create-and-configure-the-deploy-cli-application) tutorial to create a `auth0-deploy-cli-extension` in Auth0